Lost in Blue: Lost in Blue

 Lost in Blue was released in 2005 for the Nintendo DS.
 The game follows two young teenagers, Keith and Skye, who struggle for survival on a deserted island.
 The player must learn to use the island's natural resources to create a makeshift home away from home.

 Lost in Blue 2

 Lost in Blue 2 was developed by Matrix Software and released for the Nintendo DS in 2007.
 It follows Jack and Amy, two teenagers who have been shipwrecked on a deserted island.

 Lost in Blue 3

 Lost in Blue 3 (Original Title: Survival Kids: 小さな島の大きな秘密!?, directly translates to "Survival Kids: The Big Secret of the Small Island!?") was developed by Matrix Software for the Nintendo DS.
 It was released on December 20, 2007 in Japan with the North American version released on March 18, 2008.

 Lost in Blue: Shipwrecked

 Lost in Blue: Shipwrecked was developed by Hudson Soft for the Wii.
 It was first released in Japan, and was later released in North America in 2008.

+Survival Kids (2025)

+A reboot of the series was released on June 5, 2025 to coincide with the launch of the Nintendo Switch 2.
+Even in English, it retains the series' Japanese name, Survival Kids.
+Unlike previous games in the series, it is a co-op survival game for up to 4 players.
+It was developed by Unity Technologies, more notable for developing the game engine Unity, in a rare opportunity of fully fledged video game development.